mk270/whitakers-words/english_to_latin.md

 found in the Latin dictionary, which were not removed by WEEDing in the data preparation.

-<P>Finally there is the problem that most paper Latin dictionaries harken back
-to the 19th century or earlier, even those published more recently.
+Finally there is the problem that most paper Latin dictionaries harken back to the 19th century or earlier, even those published more recently.
 Their base English may not be current.
 Take a purely hypothetical example.
 On the first page of every English-Latin